ballerina-attic/open-api-based-service/README.md

    -p14268:14268 jaegertracing/all-in-one:latest
 ```

-- Navigate to `open-api-based-service/guide` and run the restful-service using following command
+- Navigate to `open-api-based-service/guide` and run the restful-service using the following command
 ```
-   $ ballerina run petstore --config petstore/ballerina.conf
+   $ ballerina run --config petstore/ballerina.conf petstore
 ```

 - Observe the tracing using Jaeger UI using following URL